FindMySchool LogoFindMySchool

 Competition intensifies at Year 7.
 Of 210 places, 30 are reserved for primary pupils, then preference goes to looked-after children and siblings.
 10% (18 places) are selective on language aptitude, with 400 pupils recently competing for those 18 spots.
 The remaining places are allocated by distance.

-The school has also introduced an aptitude test.
-Registrations opened in September 2025, with the test scheduled for October 2025 (Friday 3 October for Year 7 entry in 2026).
-The test is designed to assess aptitude rather than to narrow entry, it's the mechanism for allocating places, not a gatekeeping mechanism on ability.
+The school has also introduced an aptitude test for some secondary places.
+Families should check the current admissions pages for registration and test dates for the relevant Year 7 entry cycle.
+The test is designed to assess aptitude rather than to narrow entry; it is the mechanism for allocating places, not a gatekeeping mechanism on ability.

 Open mornings run in September and October; the main open evening happens Thursday 2 October 2025, 5-7pm (no booking needed).